 7. After deliberations the Chair will inform the student of the outcome.

 Possible Outcomes of defence:

 - Fail - (Signature Page not needed)

-3. SGS will send the signed Examination Committee Report, Signature Page, and Certificate of Examination to the student.
+3. SGS will send the signed and completed Examination Committee Report, Signature Page, and Certificate of Examination to the student.
 The student will then insert the Certificate of Examination into the final version of their MRP/Thesis/Dissertation.
-At this point the student will also receive instructions for the final submission process.
+At this point the student will also receive instructions for the final submission process from SGS.

-4. Student submits final copy of the MRP/Thesis/Dissertation and all required documentation via two USB keys to SGS.
+4. Student submits final copy of the MRP/Thesis/Dissertation and all required documentation via email to SGS.

 5. SGS reviews all required documentation and submits a grade for approval.

 6. SGS sends all required documentation to the Harris Learning Library for processing.